Ar1f007/fireTools-client/README.md

 - Express
 - JWT etc.
 - cloudinary for image uploads
-- Axios for http requests etc.
+- Axios for http requests
+- React query for data fetching etc.

 ### Server side description of the application can be found [here](https://github.com/programming-hero-web-course1/manufacturer-website-server-side-Ar1f007#readme)